 Doing a PhD is not about obtaining broad knowledge in a field such as machine learning or natural language processing.
 A PhD is about deepening your existing knowledge and, most importantly, creating new knowledge.
 “New knowledge” in terms of creating a novel algorithm, designing a new method or metric, ….
 This means, to start a PhD, you should have already good knowledge in the broader field (e.g. machine learning) and ideally some knowledge in the special field of your PhD (e.g. recurrent neural networks).
 If that is not the case, you might be better off to do first some online courses e.g. in machine learning; or do a Bachelor / Master (by research) in that field.

 We work closely with the National Institute of Informatics (NII) in Tokyo, Japan.
 If you are interested in working at the NII, have a look at the programmes of the Japan Society for the Promotion of Science.
 They offer scholarships for foreigners at all career levels, including senior researchers, to conduct research visits in Japan for up to two years.
 Permanent positions at the NII are advertised on NII’s website.
 If you are from Germany, the DAAD may have additional programs to fund research visit.
 As a PhD student, the DAAD may fund you for up to six months, as a postdoctoral researcher up to 2 years.

-If you would like to do your PhD with us, we would love to hear from you.
-Please send an email with the following information.
+If you would like to work with us, we would love to hear from you.
+Please send us a message with the following information.

 - Current place of residence: